Article first published January 2018, updated June 2019

 Once you’ve determined your objective, you can begin to build and design your campaign around that goal.

 Data from Return Path indicates that 75% of marketers send their welcome emails the same day a subscriber signs up so that messages are timely and relevant.
 This is a best practice for you to keep in mind too.

 But maybe you’re thinking, “How in the world am I going to stay on top of sending each new subscriber a welcome message?”

-Next, you’ll think about how the message will look and sound.
+Next, you need to think about how the message will look and sound.

 Step 3: Write an engaging subject line

 The subject line is the first thing your new subscribers encounter in their email inboxes, so you’ll want to come up with a compelling reason for them to open up your message.